-The limited effect of external coaching on Grades 3 and 4 (cohorts A and B) is likely to be due to Covid-19 learning backlogs.
+The modest impact of external coaching on Grades 3 and 4 (cohorts A and B of learners who were tracked from Grades 1 and 2 in 2021, respectively) is likely attributable to the learning backlogs caused by COVID-19.

-- Cohort A and B were both subject to cumulative Covid-19 learning backlogs due to 2020 learning losses (in Grades R and 1, respectively) plus limited learning in 2021 (in Grades 1 and 2).
+- Cohort A and B were both subject to cumulative COVID-19 learning backlogs due to 2020 learning losses (in Grades R and 1, respectively) plus limited learning in 2021 (in Grades 1 and 2).
 Cohort B also experienced an intervention 'fade out' effect in 2023 since the intervention did not continue into Grade 4.
-In contrast, cohort C (Grade 2 in 2023) experienced entirely post-Covid-19 primary schooling and benefited from the more effective years of intervention implementation (2022 and 2023). - While these cohort effects apply across all treatment groups, it is our view that the external coaching was not implemented with enough dosage or quality, and did not include specific reinforcing methodologies like regular school-based workshops, to pull the external coaching schools in cohorts A and B out of the cumulative Covid backlogs hole.
+In contrast, cohort C (Grade 2 in 2023) experienced entirely post-COVID-19 primary schooling and benefited from the more effective years of intervention implementation (2022 and 2023). - While these cohort effects apply across all treatment groups, it is our view that the external coaching was not implemented with enough dosage or quality and did not take advantage of opportunities for reinforcing programme content, such as regular school-based workshops, which could have played a role in supporting teachers to address the cumulative COVID-19 backlog hole.

-Given the Covid context challenge and the implementation fidelity concerns, the lack of measurable impacts of DH coaching at learner level does not, however, mean that DH coaching cannot be effective.
+Given the COVID context challenge and the implementation fidelity concerns, the lack of measurable impacts of DH coaching at the learner level does not, however, directly imply that DH coaching cannot be effective.
 Based on qualitative insights, the evaluation concludes that DH coaching may be a viable means of integrating coaching into the public schooling system at scale if the following are in place:

 - 1. Recognition of the coaching role of DHs by the provincial department, with concomitant adaptations to DH promotion/selection/succession policies & processes; - 2.
-Careful selection of the DH coach which may, in the transition period from the current DH cohort to a future 'coaching-enabled' DH cohort, mean bypassing the existing DH and appointing a new DH who is committed to the role; - Education Assistants with sufficient training in the same structured learning programme utilised by the DH and teachers to support DHs and enable them to have time to observe and support teachers; - 4.
+Careful selection of the DH coach which may, in the transition period from the current DH cohort to a future 'coaching-enabled' DH cohort, mean bypassing the existing DH and appointing a new DH who is committed to the role;

+- 3. Education Assistants with sufficient training in the same structured learning programme utilised by the DH and teachers to support DHs and enable them to have time to observe and support teachers; - 4.
 A curriculum coverage and lesson plan adherence data tool which tracks teacher use of the structured learning programme, provides DHs (and external support personnel) with real-time, easy-to-interpret evidence, and therefore enables targeted prioritisation of coaching time to teachers with the most severe backlogs; - 5.
-Sufficient regular DH coach training, structued as continuous professional development; - 6.
-Effective external coach support for the DH coach, with higher initial support dosage that tapers off to a lower dosage once the DH has shown evidence of reaching a level of coaching competency; and - 7.
-A longer period of external support for the DH coach, including training and external coaching support.
+Sufficient regular DH coach training, structured as continuous professional development; - 6.
+Effective external coach support for the DH coach, with a higher initial support dosage that tapers off to a lower dosage once the DH has shown evidence of reaching a level of coaching competency; and - 7.
+A longer period of support for the DH coach.